owncloud-archive/acceptance-testing/README.md

 in the Vagrant folder.
 Once the machine is up you can run the cucumber against 33.99.33.10.

+Additionally, this test suite ships a script called *run-tests.rb*.
+It allows you to manage the vms very easily. run-tests has the following options:

+    --branch BRANCH       Only test the given branch.
+If a list is given any vm that loads one of these branches will be loaded --server SERVER       Only test ownCloud on the given webserver.
+If a list is given any vm that uses one of these servers will be loaded
+    --database DATABASE   Only test ownCloud with the given database.
+If a list is given any vm that uses one of these servers will be loaded
+    --feature FEATURE     Only use vms that have a certain feature.
+If a list is given only vms that support all of these features will be loaded
+    --action ACTION       Can be one or more of list, up, provision, halt, suite, testdav, cucumber
+                          Default: list

+Don't use spaces when passing a list.

+*Example:* Run litmus on all vms that use apache or nginx as a web server and use sqlite as database.

+    $ ruby run-tests.rb -s apache,nginx -d sqlite -a up,litmus,halt

 #Extending the test suite

 Having a test suite is cool, but without constantly updating it the test suite